History of Halifax, Nova Scotia: British settlement

 The British settled Halifax in 1749, which sparked a conflict known as Father Le Loutre's War.
 To guard against Miꞌkmaq, Acadian, and French attacks on the new Protestant settlements, British fortifications were erected in Halifax (Citadel Hill) (1749), Bedford (Fort Sackville) (1749), Dartmouth (1750), and Lawrencetown (1754).

 Despite their conquest of Acadia in 1710, the British made no serious attempt to colonize Nova Scotia, aside from keeping a presence at Annapolis Royal, the former French capital, and Canso.
 The peninsula was dominated by Catholic Acadians and Miꞌkmaq residents.
-The British founded Halifax in order to counter the influence of France's Fortress of Louisbourg at the mouth of the St. Lawrence River after returning the fortress to French control as part of the Treaty of Aix-la-Chapelle (1748).
+The British founded Halifax in order to counter the influence of France's Fortress of Louisbourg at the mouth of the Gulf of St. Lawrence after returning the fortress to French control as part of the Treaty of Aix-la-Chapelle (1748).

-The British founded the Halifax under the direction of the Board of Trade under the command of Governor Edward Cornwallis in 1749.
+The British founded Halifax under the direction of the Board of Trade under the command of Governor Edward Cornwallis in 1749.
 The founding of Halifax and the influx of British Protestant settlers led to Father Le Loutre's War.
 During the war, Miꞌkmaq and Acadians raided the capital region 13 times.

 The first European settlement in the community was an Acadian community at present-day Lawrencetown.
 These Acadians joined the Acadian Exodus when the British established themselves on Halifax Peninsula.
 The establishment of the Town of Halifax, named after the British Earl of Halifax, in 1749 led to the colonial capital being transferred from Annapolis Royal.